bmellado222/news-api-project/README.md

 There are three main attributes to data collected: the keyword used to search the News API, the total results from that keyword API call, and the date for when the keyword was searched.
 >**/src/api**

 Houses the API client for NewsAPI.org, requires an API Key & API URL, filtered for news outlets that are English based.
-Data recieved is stored as a .json file.
+Data received is stored as a .json file.

 >**/src/helpers**